scratchrealm/figurl-tiled-image/README.md

 # figurl-tiled-image

-View a tiled image using deck.gl
+View a tiled image using deck.gl.

+This project uses [kachery-cloud]](https://github.com/scratchrealm/kachery-cloud) and [figurl](https://github.com/scratchrealm/figurl2).

+> **IMPORTANT**: This package is intended for collaborative sharing of data for scientific research.
+It should not be used for other purposes.

 ## Installation and setup